gymreklab/chips/README.md

 ### Peak files

-Peak files may be either in Homer or Bed format.
-For all modules, the option `-t` should specify either "homer" or "bed" appropriately.
+Peak files may be either in BED or HOMER peak format.
+For all modules, the option `-t` should specify either "bed" or "homer" appropriately.

 With `-t bed`, your peak file must be tab-delimited with no header line.
 The first three columns are chromosome, start, and end.
 For `chipmunk simreads` if you don't supply a BAM file you'll also need to specify which column contains the peak score using `-c <colnum>`.
 For example if your file just has four columns, chrom, start, end, and score, set `-c 4`.
 If your peaks don't have scores you can modify your peak file to set all peaks to have score 1.

-With `-t homer`, your peak file should be in the format output by the [Homer peak caller](http://homer.ucsd.edu/homer/ngs/peaks.html).
-For homer files, set `-c 6` since the peak score intensity is in column 6.
+With `-t homer`, your peak file should be in the format output by the [HOMER peak caller](http://homer.ucsd.edu/homer/ngs/peaks.html).
+For HOMER files, set `-c 6` since the peak score intensity is in column 6.

 ### Model files